 One important thing to remember is that your digital whiteboard should have minimal effect on the speed and flow of your dialog!
 If you are dragging through a video while spelling out each word in real time while saying “Thhhhhhiiiiiisssss iiiiiiiiiiissssss…….. uuuuuuhhhhh……..
 Tuuuuuuuuutooooorrrriiiiaaaalllll ………..Uuuuuuhhhhhbbbooooooooooooouuuuutttt……..” you are missing the whole point of doing a digital whiteboard.
 Your digital whiteboard should enhance your videos, not inhibit them.

 1. Real-time recording of audio and whiteboard

 Recording your audio and screencast at the same time might seem like the most logical and straight-forward solution for creating a whiteboard presentation.
-After all, that’s how all of our teachers in school used to do it, right?
+After all, that’s how all of our teachers in school do it, right?
 They would draw on the board during the presentation of the days’ lesson.

 Many of the videos at Khan Academy take this approach, and they do a good job of it.
 But, in my personal experience, I find myself shying away from this approach (especially when I first started out) for a few reasons:

 - Writing on screen is hard!
 It takes a lot of practice to get it right, and recording everything in real time can be stressful, especially if you’re brand new to it.

 - Writing on screen takes time.
 Meaning, you may be well finished with your statement, but you’re still scribbling away trying to catch up with your writing.
 This dead space can sometimes make people lose interest.
 This is especially true if you are going to be drawing or illustrating.